-Lastly, it is our goal that by January 2017, once we are more financially sustained, we will contribute 10% of all Audrey product sales to the Hepburn Children’s Fund so that we can help keep her legacy alive.
+Lastly, in addition to donating to various organizations throughout the year, 1% of all Audrey product sales proceed goto the Hepburn Children’s Fund so that we can help keep her legacy alive.

 Because, in the end, our love for Audrey is eternal.
 She is the Utopiat muse, yesterday, today, and tomorrow.